zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/access.rst

 Extended models
 ===============

-The Bluetooth mesh specification allows the mesh models to extend each other.
+The Bluetooth Mesh specification allows the mesh models to extend each other.
 When a model extends another, it inherits that model's functionality, and extension can be used to construct complex models out of simple ones, leveraging the existing model functionality to avoid defining new opcodes.